 Alternatively, you can make your own wine stopper using aluminum foil and plastic wrap.
 Wrap the opening of the bottle with these materials.
 If you want to make sure that the seal is air-tight, wrap a rubber band around the top of the bottle.

 A used cork from an older bottle is also a great alternative.
 You’ve probably never considered your old cork that has been lying around to fit your wine bottle.
 The expansion of a cork is primarily caused by moisture, but over time, moisture is lost.
 This means that the old cork may have regained its previous size, making it suitable for recorking your unfinished bottle of wine.

 You can also consider purchasing a wine vacuum if your goal is to store your unfinished wine for as long as possible.
 Wine vacuums keep the air out and take the oxygen out of the bottle with ease.
 By taking as much air out of the bottle, your wine may last as long as fourteen days.

-- Just insert the universal wine stopper into the bottle and pump until you hear the Patented "click".
-The "click" Signals an air tight seal!
+- Use an included wine bottle stopper in combination with the wine pump vacuum.
+Just insert the vacuum wine stopper into the bottle and pump until you hear the patented "click".
+The "click" signals an airtight seal.

 7. Use Paper Towel to Recork Your Wine

 You can make your DIY cork out of a paper towel.
 However, this can only keep for a day or so.
 Until you find replacement cork, a paper towel can save your wine.